Vrexira/tera-launcher-py/README.md

 # TERA Launcher

 This project is a pure Python implementation to launch the MMORPG "TERA Online."
 It leverages Windows APIs to initiate the game client launcher (`TL.exe`) and handle in-game events, connection, and exit statuses.
-This project uses 32-bit Python due to compatibility requirements with TERA's client launcher (`TL.exe`).

 ## Features